deanglane/portfolio-v2/README.md

 - [ ] Contact me
   - [ ] Simple contact me
 - [ ] Home Hero page
-  - [ ] Design hero section
+  - [x] Design hero section
-  - [ ] Style hero section
+  - [x] Style hero section
-  - [ ] Add a sliding project gallery to the hero card
+  - [x] Add a sliding project gallery to the hero card
+  - [ ] add pagination to the slider
   - [ ] include an extra section for more projects as per spec
 - [ ] Blog page
   - [ ] Coming soon